Scandal-UK/FluentValidationLister/ReadMe.md

 An ASP.NET Core extension for [FluentValidation](https://github.com/JeremySkinner/FluentValidation) to provide additional endpoints that describe the validators for a Web API project.

-This project adds an ActionFilter which will describe the rules and messages defined in a particular FluentValidation validator.
-It has been designed using FluentValidation v8.5.1.
+This project adds an ActionFilter which will describe the rules and messages defined for any validator.
+It has been developed using [FluentValidation](https://github.com/JeremySkinner/FluentValidation) v8.6.

-It is fully compatible with ASP.NET Core 2.x and 3.x.
+This filter is fully compatible with ASP.NET Core 2.x and 3.x.

 ## Table of Contents